xTerrene/Eos/README.md

 Features of Eos include, but are not limited to;

 - Long-range attacks
-- Instant Ultimates
+- Infinite Sprint
 - Detailed ESP
-- Infinite Sprint
+- Reduced Mana

 This list is not comprehensive, and more features may be added as time goes on.
 See the changelog below for more information.